-The 6 Best Movies for Personal Growth
+Six of the Best Movies About Personal Growth

 1. The Pursuit of Happyness

-This amazing film focuses on the conflicting environment of World War II.
+This amazing movie focuses on the conflicting environment of World War II.
 A Jewish father and son are sent to a concentration camp.
 In the camp, the father tries to maintain a positive attitude and convince his son that nothing around them is actually real and that they’re just participating in a contest.

-Nash’s character, who’s interpreted by Russell Crowe, confronts his demons with the help of his friends and his wife.
+Nash’s character, played by Russell Crowe, confronts his demons with the help of his friends and his wife.
 He ends up winning the Nobel Prize in 1994.
-This film tells the story of not only a brilliant mathematician, but of a man who is able to overcome the main obstacles in his life.
+This movie tells the story not only of a brilliant mathematician but of a man who was able to overcome the main obstacles in his life.It might interest you...

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 Wilber, Ken (2012): “La conciencia sin fronteras: Aproximaciones de Oriente y Occidente al crecimiento personal”.
 Disponible en: https://books.google.es/books?hl=es&lr=&id=_2k_NDIiNIkC&oi=fnd&pg=PA9&dq=crecimiento+personal&ots=fMkrxXTyoZ&sig=aWoCGY-pgsXXZJKF5Rj7TK1Q1mw&redir_esc=y#v=onepage&q=crecimiento%20personal&f=false